getbouncer/apidocs/card-scan/android-integration-guide/android-release-guide.md

 ## Updating the ChangeLog

 1. Install the [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).
 See the README for that project for installation instructions.
+1. Create a personal github token with the following permissions:
+    * repo (full)
+    * read:packages
+    * admin:org (read only)
+    * admin:public_key (read only)
+    * admin:repo_hook (read only)
+    * user (read:user and user:email)
-2. put your github personal access token in a file called `github_token` in the root directory of the repository.
+1. put your github personal access token in a file called `github_token` in the root directory of the repository.
-3. run:
+1. run:
    ```bash
     github_changelog_generator -u getbouncer -p cardscan-android -t `cat github_token`
    ```

-4. Create a new pull request with the updated changelog, get it approved, and merged.
+1. Create a new pull request with the updated changelog, get it approved, and merged.

 ## Installing to local maven